The Perfect Mark: Plot

 Carter and Fusco (Kevin Chapman) confront Vanger in his office and find that Price got into his e-mail and made him bid on a different item, therefore the baseball was actually $4.4 million worth and he traded it away for $5.
 They then stage him to look like he was murdered and send a photo to Laskey, which he sends to Simmons.
 Price uses his own girlfriend to escape and meets with the kid, buying the baseball for $20.
-Quinn is angry at the auction incident and demands the baseball to be returned.
+Quinn is angry at the auction incident and demands the baseball be returned.
 Reese and Fusco intercept Price before he flees with his girlfriend but they discover that HR has kidnapped Natalie, demanding the baseball at the auction house.

 Simmons then gives orders to Laskey to kill Natalie even when Price delivers the baseball.
 Price arrives with the baseball and is taken by Terney and other HR members to the auction house.
 However, the baseball is a fake one and Terney is about to kill Price before being knocked unconscious by Reese and Shaw.
-Carter and Shaw then help Natalie escape and give Laskey a punch to get an alibi.
+Carter and Shaw then help Natalie escape and give Laskey a punch to provide him with an alibi.
 However, Natalie reveals to Price on the phone that she is a con artist and the kid worked with her, she has the real baseball.
-Reese and Shaw advise Price to continue hypnotherapy but on another city.
+Reese and Shaw advise Price to continue hypnotherapy but in another city.

 Finch has a talk with Root (Amy Acker), where she says she is concerned for him and the Machine.
-An injured Terney meets with Simmons, who angrily demands him to find Laskey and the baseball.
+An injured Terney meets with Simmons, who angrily demands that he find Laskey and the baseball.
 Laskey shows Carter the pictures he has taken of Simmons' activities when Terney arrives.
 Terney kills Laskey but Carter fatally shoots Terney.
 She then asks him to tell her the identity of HR's boss.
 With his dying breath, Terney puts his bloodstained finger on a photo, pointing at Quinn.